karamellpelle/open-forest/README.markdown

 The intention is to build up a foundation for an open source orienteering game.
 Despite the sport of orienteering is small, there are multiple commercial orienteering games available (Catching Features, Suunnistussimulaattori, Oriantica), and all these costs money.
-I don't see the point of having so many commercial games, for something that probably not will generate enough money for an high-end product.
+I don't see the point of having so many commercial games for something that probably not will generate enough money for a high-end product.
 Also, a lot of orienteers are good programmers/developers.
 We'll see how this goes...

 This project is currently under construction, there needs more work (from me) before I expect others